FrostKiwi/treasurechest/posts/GLSL-noise-and-radial-gradient/GLSL-noise-and-radial-gradient.md

 <figure>
 	<img src="8-bit-skewed.jpg" alt="16-bit Test image on an 8-bit monitor, 3 distinct stripes.
 Skewed result due to extra color management applied during decoding." />
   <figcaption>Photo: 16-bit Test image on an 8-bit monitor, 3 distinct stripes.
 Skewed result due to extra color management applied during decoding.
-Image shadows brightness boosted.</figcaption>
+Image shadow brightness boosted.</figcaption>
 </figure>

  Microsoft Edge applies the color management on top of the image, which skews the gradient to one side.
 Firefox does not.
 It's either to do with Microsoft Edge applying extra color management or the brightness response curve being approximated [as Gamma 2.2, instead of the piece-wise curve](https://www.colour-science.org/posts/srgb-eotf-pure-gamma-22-or-piece-wise-function/) that it is, leading to a slight shift in how the 16-bit gradient is being displayed on the 8-bit output.
 Your monitor's color gamut and gamma settings should have no effect on the number and distribution of stripes.